HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Datasets

 \section{Datasets}

-We summarize the original data sources for each problem in Table~\ref{tab:dataset}.
+We summarize the original data sources for each problem in Table~\ref{tab:dataset} and the number of data instances in Table~\ref{tab:instances}.
 All datasets are derived from real-world applications.
 We further partition or transform them into standardized input formats, ensuring the inclusion of both small-scale instances for demonstration purposes and large-scale instances for evaluation.
-For detailed data organization, please refer to our GitHub repository.
+For detailed data organization, please refer to our repository.